AndreMikulec/base/readme.md

 These may be useful?

 After, one may install the debug version of R `Generic_Debug`.
-One may then place these object (.o) files in the corresponding directories:
+One may then place these object (.o) files in the correct directories:
 ```
 bin\x64
 and